nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Implementing the `sort` command**

    For the `sort` command, after exploring and struggling with various approaches from creating separate list views to copying the list, we decided to go ahead with modifying the existing list.
 This involved adding methods at various layers of abstraction all the way down to the `UniqueEmployeeList` class, which implemented the actual sorting.
 This was a challenge as it was initially difficult to understand how the different components of the project interacted with each other at each layer of abstraction.
-This change also broke all of the methods that relied on index for employee selection by making their results unpredictable, and we had to go through all of the methods to change the index to the employee ID.
+This change also broke all methods that relied on index for employee selection by making their results unpredictable, and we had to go through these methods to change the index to the employee ID.
 This was a tedious process, and we had to spend a lot of time modifying methods such as `delete` to use the employee ID instead of index, and then debugging them.

 * **Documentation**

-   Being new to writing user and developer guides or creating UML diagrams, we had to spend a signficant amount of time looking at existing docs and learning to write our own.
+   Being new to writing user and developer guides or creating UML diagrams, we had to spend a significant amount of time looking at existing docs and learning to write our own.
 We also had to spend a lot of time ensuring that the documentation was consistent with the code and our implementation.
 This was a challenge because it required an in-depth understanding of the codebase, and so we had to defer most of the technical parts of our documentation towards the end of the project.

 ### Effort Required